Vulnerability research and ActiveX controller exploitation

 Do you follow?
 Take the time to re-read that if it isn’t clear, because I know this part might get confusing.

-A buffer overflow occured from that new location, the ciphertext (for which the size is the double of the initial realm string size) overflowed on the saved EIP and I thought I could control the execution flow there.
+A buffer overflow occurred from that new location, the ciphertext (for which the size is the double of the initial realm string size) overflowed on the saved EIP and I thought I could control the execution flow there.

 So I locally tried to generate an entry that would produce "0x41414141" (thanks to the fact that I have re-developed the whole encryption process in C) as the 4 end bytes of the ciphertext (which means, the encrypted string before calling sprintf must end with "\xAA\xAA").